plepe/pgmapcss/doc/API.md

 ```

 Notes:
 * `!bbox!` and `!scale_denominator!` will be replaced by Mapnik by the current bounding box resp. scale denominator.
-See [[https://trac.openstreetmap.org/browser/subversion/applications/rendering/mapnik/zoom-to-scale.txt|zoom-to-scale.txt]] for valid values.
+See [zoom-to-scale.txt](https://trac.openstreetmap.org/browser/subversion/applications/rendering/mapnik/zoom-to-scale.txt) for valid values.
-* `where way && !bbox!`: as the geometry may be modified by PGMapCSS (though not implemented yet), PostgreSQL can't use indexes on the resulting column; therefore all objects in the database would be included on every request (expect very bad performance).
+* `where way && !bbox!`: as the geometry may be modified by PGMapCSS, PostgreSQL can't use indexes on the resulting column; therefore all objects in the database would be included on every request (expect very bad performance).
 Using this statement PostgreSQL can use indexes on the source geometry and only objects matching the bounding box will be included.
 * `offset 0`: the statement `(result).*` in the select statement will call `test_check()` for every resulting column; `offset 0` prevents this behaviour.

 Example output:

 | _style | _pseudo_element | _tags | _way | color | width | z-index | object-z-index |
 | --- | --- | --- | --- | --- | --- | --- | --- |
 | "color"=>"#A0A0A0", "width"=>"7", "z-index"=>"-20", "object-z-index"=>"-1" | casing | "name"=>"Testroad", "highway"=>"primary" | some geometry | #A0A0A0 | 7 | -20 | -1 |